Magnon corner states in twisted bilayer honeycomb magnets

-where the first and second terms represent the intralayer and interlayer Heisenberg interactions, respectively. $\mathbf{S}_{i,l}=(S^{x}_{i,l},S^{y}_{i,l},S^{z}_{i,l})$ is the spin vector operator at site $i$ on layer $l=1,2$, and the summation runs over nearest-neighbor sites $\left\langle i,j\right\rangle$. $J>0$ denotes the FM intralayer interaction, and $J_{\bot }$ is a tunable parameter in TBHMs, which is positive for the FM interlayer coupling while negative for the AFM coupling.
+where the first and second terms represent the nearest-neighbor intralayer and nearest-neighbor interlayer Heisenberg interactions, respectively. $\mathbf{S}_{i,l}=(S^{x}_{i,l},S^{y}_{i,l},S^{z}_{i,l})$ is the spin vector operator at site $i$ on layer $l=1,2$, and the summation runs over nearest-neighbor sites $\left\langle i,j\right\rangle$. $J>0$ denotes the FM intralayer interaction, and $J_{\bot }$ is a tunable parameter in TBHMs, which is positive for the FM interlayer coupling while negative for the AFM coupling.
+Here, $J_{\bot }$ only couples the sites of the first layer with the sites of the second layer that are positioned directly next to them.
+In the Supplemental Material (SM)~\cite{SM}, we also show the results when including the spatially modulated remote interlayer couplings.

 Noticing that the twisted bilayer system is constructed by twisting the bilayer magnets with respect to the collinear axis at the hexagonal center, where the lower layer rotates counterclockwise $\theta/2$ and the upper layer rotates clockwise $\theta/2$, respectively.
 The system belongs to $D_6$ point group~\cite{PhysRevLett.123.216803} with concurrent spatial and spin rotations.
 More specifically, the system is invariant under the action of either of the symmetry operators: $C_{6z}$, sixfold rotation about the out-of-plane $z$ axis, and $C_{2x/2y}$, twofold rotation about the in-plane $x/y$ axis.